Article

 This initiative is not linked to any other conference or initiative that may be proposed or organized.
 It will not encroach on already existing platforms or formats/processes.

 • These six states felt that the current times called for a strong investment in international humanitarian law and decided to join forces together with the ICRC and invite the whole international community to work towards better protection during armed conflict.
-They are representative of different regions of world and are members of a number of regional or international groupings and organizations.
+They are representative of different regions of the world and are members of a number of regional or international groupings and organizations.

 • All states are encouraged to join the initiative.
 This is about the universality of IHL, and it is hoped that the entire international community will come together to reassert their commitment to upholding the rules and principles of IHL.
-The states that launch the initiative will have a primary role in convening other interested states and in generating interest and active participation for the initiative.
+The states that launched the initiative will have a primary role in convening other interested states and in generating interest and active participation for the initiative.

 Interested states can express their willingness to support and join the initiative by contacting the closest ICRC delegation through their capital or ICRC headquarters directly through their permanent mission in Geneva.
 Each interested state will be able to participate in the consultations and be active in different workstreams.
 There is no financial contribution requested from states in order to join the initiative.